arturmpinho/coffeeinsider/README.md

 Therefore, I started implementing this feature with an <iframe> instead.

-Nonethless, this option also retreives the following error originated externally:
+Nonetheless, this option also retrieves the following error originated externally:

     Uncaught TypeError: Cannot read property 'querySelector' of undefined at getElement (tradingcharts-emailsignup.js:265)